The best spiralizers of 2021

-Whether you have sworn off gluten or are trying the keto diet, looking for a healthier alternative to pasta, love the aesthetics of an Instagram-worthy salad or side dish or are just looking for ways to sneak more vegetables into your diet, spiralizers offer a quick and easy way to turn your zucchini, potatoes, carrots and other veggies into “zoodles” at home with just a few good cranks.
+Whether you’ve sworn off gluten or you’re trying the keto diet, you’re looking for a healthier alternative to pasta, you love the aesthetics of an Instagram-worthy salad or side dish or you’re just looking for ways to sneak more vegetables into your diet, spiralizers offer a quick and easy way to turn your zucchini, potatoes, carrots and other veggies into “zoodles” at home with just a few good cranks.

 After weeks of testing eight top-rated spiralizers — turning 250-plus veggies into noodles, curly fries and ribbons — we found two clear winners: